oswaldsql/MiniMock/README.md

 All mockable members are available through a _fluent interface_ with _intellisence_, _type safety_ and _documentation_.

-Since the mock code is generated at development time allowing you to _inspect_, _stepped into_ and _debug_.
+Since the mock code is generated at development time you can _inspect_, _stepped into_ and _debug_ the code.
+This also allows for _security_ and _vulnerability scanning_ of the code.

 All code required to run MiniMock is generated and has _no runtime dependencies_.